brainupdaters/drlm-docs/docs/source/Install.rst

         # Include the DRLM Configuration:
         Include /usr/share/drlm/conf/HTTP/https.conf

-Then we have to coment the 80 port service comenting or deleting the next lines in /etc/httpd/conf/httpd.conf file.
+Then we have to coment the 80 port service commenting or deleting the next lines in /etc/httpd/conf/httpd.conf file.

 ::